-Discover all the essentials to keep you warm and fashionable with my winter packing list.
-These are my tried and true staples for winter vacations (most notably Europe).
+Discover all the essentials to keep you warm and fashionable with my winter packing list for Europe.
+These are my tried and true staples.
+Perfect for not just Europe but any winter destination!

-After multiple questions and requests to share what I wear/pack for my winter travels, I decided it was time to dedicate a post to the subject.
+After multiple questions and requests to share what I wear/pack for winter in Europe, I decided it was time to dedicate a post to the subject.

 Jake and I often spend our Christmas holidays in Europe.
 There are few places that go all out on the decorations, lights, Christmas markets, holiday treats, and overall festive atmosphere like Europe.